risatino/PNG-tool/README.md

 #### A HighChartJS export thumbnail tool to generate custom 600x600 png files
 https://risatino.github.io/png-tool/

-This is as a stand alone tool.
+This is a stand alone tool.

 ##### 1. Insert the following between your __Chart Data__ and __Make Chart__